GIScience/openrouteservice/docs/run-instance/configuration/ors/engine/profiles.md

 ## ext_storages

-For each profile it can be defined which auxiliary metadata should be included in the graph.
+It can be defined for each profile which auxiliary metadata should be included in the graph.
 This information is made available as `extra_info` in a routing response.
 To do so, add a key from the list below.
 Leave its value empty, unless you want to specify further options (currently only available for